hartwigmedical/hmftools/isofox/README.md

 ### Generating cached Ensembl data files
 To annotate SVs with gene information and to support fusion detection, ISOFOX uses gene, transcript, exon and protein domain information from the Ensembl database.
-To improve performance, this data is first extracted into 4 CSV data files and then loaded into memory each time ISOFOX runs.

-These files can be downloaded from the Hartwig resources page, or generated using the Hartwig LINX application (see https://github.com/hartwigmedical/hmftools/blob/master/linx/README.md for instructions).
+This data is loaded from HMF's Ensembl data cache files which are available from the Hartwig resources page, or can be generated using the Hartwig GeneUtils application (see https://github.com/hartwigmedical/hmftools/gene-utils/README.md for instructions).

-Note that the ensembl gene cache currently generates for standard autosomes and sex chromosomes only (alt contigs and MT chromosomes are excluded).
+Note that the Ensembl gene cache currently generates for standard autosomes and sex chromosomes only (alt contigs and MT chromosomes are excluded).

 ## Algorithm